simon511000/wysiwyg-plugin-for-kod/README.md

 # How to install ?
-Download this plugin on github, extract it to the plugin folder.
+Download this plugin on github, extract it to the plugin folder and rename it to `WysiwygEditor`.
 That's all :c